-If you’ve been on maternity/paternity leave, on furlough or out of work for the past five months, the chances are you’ve missed the Teams revolution in the workplace and how it’s become a complete communications hub!
+If you’ve been on maternity/paternity leave, on furlough or out of work for the past year, the chances are you’ve missed the Teams revolution in the workplace and how it’s become a complete communications hub!

 This blog will help give you an insight into Teams, what it is and how you can start using it to improve your workplace today.